-To search for classes, go to Class Search.
+To search for classes, go to the class search for Spring 2023 or Summer 2023.

 If you are logged into MyUCSC do not use this link to access the Class Search.
 Instead, navigate to the Class Search through MyUCSC.

 Class Search Instructions: Students Faculty, Staff, and Public